jianlin/TryDjango1.9/README.md

 ## Install virtualenvwrapper

+virtualenvwrapper makes it easier to use, than using virtualenv alone.

-Follow the instructions on http://virtualenvwrapper.readthedocs.org/en/latest/install.html
+To install, follow the instructions on http://virtualenvwrapper.readthedocs.org/en/latest/install.html

 Essentially, it is